kvin007/test_readme/SOLUTION.md

 implements the methods from the component interface

 - The **concrete decorators** are the toppings themselves, such as `MarinaraSauce`, `AlfredoSauce` or `Pepperoni`.
-They define extra behavior to the `PizzaDough`, in this case is adding more description and cost which is needed for Pizza orders
+They define extra behavior for the `PizzaDough`, in this case, adding more description and cost, which is needed for pizza orders.

 Below is the class diagram that describes the relationships between these